Chicago’s West Town/ Noble Sq./ Ukranian Village/Humboldt Park/ East Garfield Park Neighborhoods

 Tryzub

-Nearby, I recently tried A Tavola a small, cozy spot from 1995 that is known for its seasonal Italian menu from local ingredients.
+Nearby, I enjoyed A Tavola a small, cozy spot from 1995 that is known for its seasonal Italian menu from local ingredients.
 They have great gnocchi, pasta, fish, beef and more.
 There is also a patio for dining in the summer months.
 2148 W Chicago Ave.

 A Tavola